HCI-Data-Analysis/HCI-data-analysis/README.md

 > 4. Run `pip install -r requirements.txt`
 > 5. Run `python student_attendance.py` in your terminal.
 > 6. The plot will be displayed upon the completion of the script.

+## Compare Completion Times for Reading Logs

+Run `python reading_logs_completion.py`, which will plot the average completion time vs. the expected completion time of each module.

+> #### Instructions
+> 1. Navigate to the root directory.
+> 2. Ensure the cleaned reading logs are downloaded from the shared drive and exist at `data/cleaned_reading_logs`.
+> 3. Open `reading_logs_completion_time.py` and ensure that the names and file paths of each file are accurate.
+> 4. Run `pip install -r requirements.txt`.
+> 5. Run `python reading_logs_completion.py`
+> 6. The plot will be displayed upon the completion of the script.